 5. Irish Coffee

 This type of coffee may also provide you with an extra boost if you choose to order it instead of a traditional cup of coffee.
 As its name suggests, this type of coffee originates from Ireland in 1942, specifically at the Shannon Airport, when it was used to calm passengers who were stranded.
 Irish coffee is made from brewed coffee mixed with whiskey, sugar, and heavy cream on top.
 This drink is a wonderful and creative way to enjoy the soothing taste and aroma of coffee while at the pub with friends or at a restaurant.
 While this coffee may be more of a cocktail than a morning coffee order, it is nonetheless a fun way to experiment with your usual cup of coffee.

-If you are a fan of lattes or cappuccinos for your coffee order of choice, you will most likely enjoy breve coffee, as well.
+If you are a fan of lattes or cappuccinos, you will most likely enjoy breve coffee, as well.
+It is counted in the weaker side of the coffee spectrum and it is one of the best choices if you are found of a cup of coffee which is rich in milk.
 Breve coffee is simply an espresso-based drink that is made with steamed half-and-half, rather than traditional steamed milk.
 This delicious espresso drink is the American version of the classic Italian latte, boasting more creamy foam than an Italian latte.
 The downside to ordering breve coffee is that it contains considerably more fat than regular milk lattes.
 However, the upside is that since this drink is already quite sweet from the half-and-half, breve drinkers usually have no need in adding additional sugar or sweeteners to it, as they most likely would with another coffee drink.